Global Frequency

-It is a science-fiction series set in the present day, consisting of single-issue, standalone stories.
-The series of 12 issues was published between October 2002 and June 2004.
+The series is set in the present day, consisting of single-issue, standalone stories.
+The 12 issues were published between October 2002 and June 2004.
 Each issue was drawn by a different artist, with uniform covers by Brian Wood, and interior artwork colored by David Baron.

 Overview

 The Global Frequency is an independent, covert intelligence organization headed by a former intelligence agent who uses the alias of Miranda Zero.
 Reportedly, 1,001 people are on the Global Frequency, forming an active smart mob communicating by specially modified video mobile phones through a central dispatch system coordinated by a young woman code-named Aleph.

-The purpose of the organization is to protect and rescue the world from the consequences of the various secret projects that the governments or individuals of the world have established, which are unknown to the public at large.
-The people on the Global Frequency are chosen and called on for their specialized skills in a variety of areas, and include military personnel, intelligence agents, police detectives, scientific researchers, academics, athletes, former criminals and assassins.
+The purpose of the organization is to protect and rescue the world from the consequences of the various secret projects that the governments and individuals of the world have established, which are unknown to the public at large.
+The people on the Global Frequency are chosen for their specialized skills in a variety of areas, and include military personnel, intelligence agents, police detectives, scientific researchers, academics, athletes, former criminals and assassins.
 The threats addressed by the organization are equally varied and usually world-threatening, including rogue military operations, paranormal phenomena, terrorist attacks and religious cults.

 The existence of the organization is an open secret, but its membership list is anonymous, the identities of its field agents unknown to even each other before they meet on a mission.
 Often, the only way to tell a member of the Global Frequency is by the phones that they carry or the Global Frequency symbol—a circle with four points on its perimeter 90°s apart that they sport somewhere on their person.

 Who exactly funds the Global Frequency is not known.
 Zero has said that at least some of the money comes from the G8 governments that pay the Frequency for not revealing the various secret horrors that they combat.
 Although the presence of an independent, unaccountable agency with strike capability makes some authorities nervous, they also recognize the fact that the Frequency has the skills, the reach, and more importantly, the will to act where governments cannot.
 As a result, the organization gets tacit approval for its activities, and is sometimes called on by governments to deal with extraordinary crises.
 Mostly, the organization acts proactively as it discovers such threats.

 Ellis designed the comic series like a television series with standalone "episodes", allowing the reader to begin with any issue and be able to understand what was going on.
 As a result, the only regular characters in the series are Miranda Zero and Aleph, with only a few other characters making a reappearance in the 12th issue of the series.
 This also heightened the suspense for the reader, as the survival of these characters was not guaranteed.